The Sleeping Children: Construction and display

 The statue was carved from white marble.
-The carving was entrusted to Chantrey's assistant, Mr. F. A. Lege, and it was his suggestion that the younger sister hold a bunch of snowdrops.
+The carving was entrusted to Chantrey's assistant, F. A. Lege, and it was his suggestion that the younger sister hold a bunch of snowdrops.
 The work was completed in time for the Royal Academy Art Exhibition of 1816, where it was a sensation.
 The statue was moved to the south east corner of Lichfield Cathedral in 1817 and remains there to this day.
 Above the statue is a black marble plaque dedicated to William Robinson (the father of the two children).